debcaldarola/debcaldarola.github.io/research.md

 <br>

 <div class='paper_line'>
-    <a href="https://webthesis.biblio.polito.it/19853/">On the Challenges of Federated Learning in Semantic Segmentation across Domains</a>.
+    <a href="https://webthesis.biblio.polito.it/19853/" target="_blank" rel="noopener noreferrer">On the Challenges of Federated Learning in Semantic Segmentation across Domains</a>.
 </div>
 <div class='paper_line'>
         <!-- Authors -->